Glidias/constant-train/README.md

 ## Installation

-Before compiling, run `npm install` at root working location folder to install any dev dependencies required for compiling.
+Before compiling, run `haxelib install all` (to ensure all you install all necessary haxe library packages), and  `npm install` (for node JS packages) at root working location folder to install any dev dependencies required for compiling.

 ## Compiling